 Stell, it's gonna be all right after she [Blanche] goes and after you've had the baby.
 It's gonna be all right again between you and me the way it was.
 You remember that way that it was?
 Them nights we had together?
 God, honey, it's gonna be sweet when we can make noise in the night the way that we used to and get the colored lights going with nobody's sister behind the curtains to hear us!
 (8.55)

 Basically, Stanley sees his marriage as suffering because with the sister-in-law in town, he can't relate to his wife the way he normally does.

 We know that sex is important to Stanley in his marriage, but even outside of his marriage, he basically relates to seemingly all women on a sexual level.
 Williams gives us some good descriptions of Stanley in his stage directions.
-For example, “since earliest manhood the center of [Stanley's] life has been pleasure with women.”
-And check this out: “He sizes women up at a glance, with sexual classifications, crude images flashing into his mind and determining the way he smiles at them.”
+For example:

-Yes, indeed, Stanley, has a softer side.
+Yes, indeed.
+Stanley has a softer side.
 The complete turn-around he pulls in Scene Three from a raging, abusive drunk to a tender, loving husband certainly leaves our heads spinning.
 “My baby doll’s left me!” he cries, and “breaks into sobs” (3.189).
 When he and Stella reunite at the bottom of the stairs, it’s a touching and incredibly tender moment.
-As Stella tells Blanche the next day, “He was as good as a lamb when I came back, and he’s really very, very ashamed of himself” (4.16).
+As Stella tells Blanche the next day:

 This duality makes Stanley a tough nut to crack.
 We can't stand him for hitting his wife, then we feel bad for him when Blanche treats him like an ape, and then we hate him when he rapes Blanche.